-To give a brief overview of suboxone, it is a combination medication made up of buprenorphine and naloxone that is used to when treating addiction to opioids or opiates.
+Suboxone is a combination medication made up of buprenorphine and naloxone that is used during opioid addiction treatment.
 Buprenorphine is an opioid and poses some risks when taking it, while naloxone is a medication that helps to curve the cravings that happen due to addiction.

-Suboxone is considered a schedule III-controlled substance which indicates that the drug has a medical use, but also comes with dangers for potential addiction.
+Suboxone is considered a schedule III-controlled substance which indicates that the drug has a medical use, but also comes with dangers for potential addiction and substance abuse.
 As a result of this risk, the only doctors that can prescribe this medication are those that hold a certification to do so from the Department of Health and Human Services.

 At Inland Detox we help our clients to detox from prescription drugs such as heroin or opioids.
-Part of our procedures include the stabilization of our clients, assisting with withdrawal symptoms and providing counseling to address reasons behind the client’s addiction problem.
+Part of our procedures includes the stabilization of our clients, assisting with withdrawal symptoms, and providing counseling to address the reasons behind the client’s addiction problem.
 It is our goal for each of our clients to know what to expect when they meet with a medical provider or staff member at our center.